 None of the persons listed above under "Directors and Director Nominees" or "Executive Officers, Officers and Employees" owns any NRG securities of record but not beneficially.
-The number of shares of NRG Common Stock directly or indirectly beneficially owned as of March 30, 2009 by directors, director nominees and the named executive officers is set forth in the "Voting Stock Ownership of Directors, Named Executive Officers, and Certain Beneficial Owners" section of this proxy statement.
+The number of shares of NRG Common Stock directly or indirectly beneficially owned as of June 15, 2009 by directors, director nominees and the named executive officers is set forth in the "Voting Stock Ownership of Directors, Named Executive Officers, and Certain Beneficial Owners" section of the Proxy Statement.

-To the extent not included in the proxy statement to which this Appendix C is attached, the number of shares of NRG Common Stock directly or indirectly beneficially owned as of March 30, 2009 by the executive officers, officers and employees listed above under "Executive Officers, Officers and Employees" is set forth below.
-The information includes shares that may be acquired by the exercise of stock options within sixty days of such date.
+To the extent not included in the Proxy Statement to which this Appendix C is attached, the number of shares of NRG Common Stock directly or indirectly beneficially owned as of June 15, 2009 by the executive officers, officers and employees listed above under "Executive Officers, Officers and Employees" is set forth below.
+The information includes shares that may be acquired by the exercise of stock options within 60 days of such date.